Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Comments and possible extensions

 \section{Comments and possible extensions}

 Let us highlight what we regard as the most significant open question raised by this work: Are strong hypercontractivity and eventual ultracontractivity equivalent?
 Alternatively, can we find operators of the form~\eqref{general-L} whose solutions to~\eqref{problem-L} enter every space~$L^q$ for~$q \in [1,\infty)$ in finite time, yet never reach~$L^\infty$?
 According to our results, if such operators exist, we do not expect them to be translation-invariant.
-It may be necessary to impose some regularity conditions on the kernels in order to achieve~$L^\infty$ bounds.
+The study of how regular solutions can become with only ellipticity assumptions in the spirit of~\Cref{re:strongzero} and~\Cref{re:notsuper}, would correspond, in this setting, to the parabolic De Giorgi--Nash--Moser theory for local divergence-form operators.
+However, without additional regularity hypotheses on the kernel, at most $L^\infty$ is expected in our nonlocal framework, and even this may require some additional assumptions.

-It is well established in the literature, under mild assumptions, that the standard instantaneous ultracontractivity and Nash-type inequalities are equivalent; see~\cite{CKSNash,TomisakiNash,GrigorNash,CoulhonNash}.
+It is well established in the literature, under mild conditions, that the standard instantaneous ultracontractivity and Nash-type inequalities are equivalent; see~\cite{CKSNash,TomisakiNash,GrigorNash,CoulhonNash}.
 As shown in~\cite{TomisakiNash,CoulhonNash}, a Nash-type inequality of the form

 implies ultracontractivity whenever